Fees for the academic year are set by the Idaho State Board of Education after the publication of the catalog. Fee information can be found here:

 Basis for Refunds

-Refunds are calculated and authorized by the office of Finance and Administration.
+Refunds are calculated and authorized by the office of Finance and Business Affairs.
 The official drop/withdrawal date is the actual date the drop or withdrawal form is received by an authorized University office or accepted in the University's automated system.

 Federal financial aid provisions may require funds to be returned to federal programs in excess of your ISU refund.
 In such situations, you will be billed for the excess remitted by the University in your behalf.